24 May 2019

 Medieval history

 There is plenty of history to discover in the Loire Valley, but some of the most fascinating is its medieval history.
-For example, the Royal Fortress of Chinon a favourite residence of Henry II, the Plantagenet king of England, his wife Eleanor of Aquitaine, and their son, Richard the Lionheart.
+For example, the Royal Fortress of Chinon was a favourite residence of Henry II, the Plantagenet king of England, his wife Eleanor of Aquitaine, and their son, Richard the Lionheart.

-Chinon was later a refuge for King Charles VII of France during the Hundred Years War.
+Chinon was later a refuge for King Charles VII of France during the Hundred Years' War.
 And it also played an important role in the story of Joan of Arc, who came here to acknowledge the legitimacy of King Charles VII’s rule.

 After she proved she had been sent on a mission from God, it was Joan of Arc who paved the way for the king to be crowned at Reims in 1429 – a major event in French history.